 How to dress

 The main currency in Croatia is the KUNA.
 Some places will take Euros, but it’s recommend you use the local currency.
 There are many ATM’s available in all the ports we visit.
 Try downloading a currency app like XE Currency.
-At the time of this writing $1 USD equals 6.2805 HRK
+Please beware of this common scam where the machine tries to trick you into paying higher conversion rates.
+Bottom line is never select the Accept conversion rate option.
+Always select the Reject Conversion option.
+Please watch this video to see how they try to trick you.
+The video below uses Euros, but you will see this same scam in Croatia using Kunas.
+Please watch this short video.

 Water in Croatia